 ADDRESS: 7630 S 300 W, Topeka, IN 46571

 Yoders Rug Weaving was started nearly 35 years ago in 1988 when they bought their first rug loom.
 All the kids wanted to learn too, so they ended up buying a second loom.
-They do shows in the spring and crafting fairs in the fall but would prefer if visitors just dropped by to see their rugs and weaving.
+They do shows in the spring and crafting fairs in the fall but would prefer if visitors just dropped by in person to see their rugs and weaving.

 They make wooden items and sew towels too!
 I even saw adorable purses made from old jeans!